Copyright © Destination DC.

-If there’s one performance to watch, it’s Kylián's Petite Mort, a racy, risqué two-person dance set to Mozart which Webre describes as “haunting, joyfully witty and provocative.”
+If there’s one performance to watch, it’s Kylián's Petite Mort, a racy, risqué dance set to Mozart which Webre describes as “haunting, joyfully witty and provocative.”

 If modern European ballet is not your thing, consider an American literary classic spun up ballet-style.
 Complete with the Headless Horseman and school teacher Ichabod Crane, Sleepy Hollow makes its world premiere on Feb.
 18 for a seven-show run over five days.

 Other highlights range from Swan Lake, The Washington Ballet’s first ever performance, and the return of ALICE (in wonderland) to the iconic holiday performance of The Nutcracker.